-Literary history differs from history because the works it considers are felt to have a value quite different from and often far transcending their significance as a part of history.
+&lt;sup>1 "A movement in Europe from about 1650 until 1800 that advocated the use of reason and individualism instead of tradition and established doctrine" (Enlightenment, retrieved from, from and often far transcending their significance as a part of history.
 In other words, literary history is also literary criticism.
 Its aim is not merely to reconstruct and understand the past, for it has a further end, which is to illuminate literary works.
 It seeks to explain how and why a work acquired its form and themes and help thus, to readers orient themselves. lt subserves the appreciation of literature.
 The function of literary history lies partly in its impact on reading.
 We write literary history because we want to explain, understand, and enjoy literary works.
 (Perkins, 1992: 177-8)

 By aligning literary history with literary criticism, Perkins has emphasized upon the ontological function of the former alongside its usual genealogical obligations.
-Over and above chronological documentation, a literary history should enable the readers to understand the politics of representation vis-à-vis the reception and sustenance of a literary work both during subsequent to the period of composition.
+Over and above chronological documentation, a literary history should enable the readers to understand the politics of representation vis-à-vis the reception and sustenance of a literary work both during subsequent to the period of and its composition.
 In addition, any literary work finds place in literary history not merely through authorial authority, but more importantly through its reception within the sensibility of the readers.
 Shakespeare, Milton, Wordsworth, and Dickens find mention in every possible book on the history of English literature because their works have found acceptance among the reading community across time and space and have exerted perceptible influence upon other works of literature composed in the subsequent periods of literary history.